forrestxu123/Android-Framework-System-Design/quality/crash.md

 - ObjectWatcher and Weak References:

-When an attchedObject is watched using  AppWatcher.objectwatch.watch(attchedObject, description), LeakCanary creates a weak reference to that attchedObject.
+When an attachedObject is watched using  AppWatcher.objectwatch.watch(attachedObject, description), LeakCanary creates a weak reference to that attachedObject.
 - Garbage Collection and Weak References:

 After a waiting period of 5 seconds, LeakCanary triggers garbage collection.
 Weak references allow the associated objects to be collected during garbage collection if there are no strong references pointing to them.